IVC Men's Basketball Coaching Staff

 Jerry Hernandez - Head Coach

-Jerry Hernandez is entering his 18th season as the head men’s basketball coach at Irvine Valley College and 25th collegiate coaching campaign.
-The Lasers have had four of the best seasons in program history over the last three years under Hernandez.
+Jerry Hernandez is entering his 19th season as the head men’s basketball coach at Irvine Valley College and 26th collegiate coaching campaign.
+The Lasers have had four of the best seasons in program history recently under Hernandez.

 IVC finished with an overall record of 27-5 during the 2008-09 season.
 The 27 wins was a school record.
 The team was second in the Orange Empire Conference, ranked as one of the top teams in the state and reached the regional finals of the Southern California Regional Playoffs.

 In 2009-10, Irvine Valley reached the state tournament for the first time in school history.
 IVC won 26 games, was ranked in the top three in the state for most of the season and finished second in the Orange Empire Conference.

 In 2010-11, Irvine Valley again made the regional finals, winning at No. 1 Mt.
 San Antonio to get there, and finished with a record of 23-8 overall.
 Sophomore forward Travis Fulton was named first team all-state, just the fifth Laser to earn that honor.

 In 2011-12, Irvine Valley put together a 22-7 mark and a third-place finish in the conference.
 The Lasers once again made the playoffs.

 Sixteen years ago, Hernandez led the Lasers to a record of 26-8 and their first-ever Orange Empire Conference title.
 That year Irvine Valley was ranked ninth in the final California state poll.